W1ll-Gale/better.repo.mods/README.md

 ## Feedback and Suggestions
-If you have any feedback or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/EvilCheetah/repo.mods).
+If you have any feedback or suggestions, feel free to open an issue on the [GitHub repository]([https://github.com/EvilCheetah/repo.mods](https://github.com/W1ll-Gale/repo.mods)).

-## Say Thanks
-If you'd like to show your appreciation, you can give me a profile award on my [Steam Page](https://steamcommunity.com/id/EvilCheetah/).